Terry McLaurin Player Prop Bets for NFL Week 14 | Washington vs. Dallas 12/12/2021

 - With eight targets in the red zone this season, McLaurin has been on the receiving end of 18.6% of his team's 43 red zone pass attempts.

-- The Football Team, who rank 22nd in the NFL in points scored, have dropped back to pass 53.0% of the time while running the football 47.0% of the time.
+- The Football Team, who rank 22nd in the NFL in points scored, have attempted a pass 53.0% of the time while running the football 47.0% of the time.

 - Click over to SISportsbook and find the latest player props and odds for McLaurin's matchup with the Cowboys.